phdonner/phdonner/README.md

 Have a look at the [GitHub Markdown sample page](https://gist.github.com/rt2zz/e0a1d6ab2682d2c47746950b84c0b6ee) and push the 'Raw' button to see what the source looks like.

-To take advantage of some of the most interesting features of Mardown I conceptualized the following subtopics of this theme:
+To take advantage of some of the more interesting features of Markdown I conceptualized the following subtopics of this theme:

 * Comments in Markdown
 * Multilingual Markdown
 * Emoji fonts in Markdown and on WWW pages
 * Mermaid diagrams for Visual Studio Code and GitHub documentation
-* Markdown with PowerShell
+* Transforming Markdown with PowerShell

 ---